andrasq/node-qfputs/README.md

 Writable can be an object with a write(text, callback) method, or a string filename.

+Options:
+        writemode:   file open mode to use with a filename writable, default 'a'
+        writesize:   number of chars to write per chunk, default 200k

 ### fputs(line)

 Append the line to the file.
 If the line is not already newline terminated,